buffer

 exploration

-To test the prototypes and concepts out, and get feedback, we created different video prototypes where we would act out different scenarios.
-These videos were afterward shared with the different stakeholders to get their initial reactions.
+To test our prototypes and concepts, we created video prototypes that depicted different scenarios.
+These videos were shared with the stakeholders for feedback, allowing us to gather their initial reactions and refine the concepts accordingly.

 04/04